 The journey has just begun

 As the reigning BRDC British Formula 3 Champion, Linus Lundqvist has his eyes firmly set on carving out a professional career in international motorsport.
+He competes in the Euroformula Open championship for Double R Racing in 2019, stepping onto the highly explosive arena of pan-European single-seater racing.

 From Stockholm, Sweden, Linus won the Formula STCC Nordic single-seater title in 2016, before descending on the UK in 2017 for an attack on the Formula 4 British Championship.
 Despite suffering a sequence of frustrating technical setbacks, he finished fifth overall in his rookie year, claiming five race wins and 11 podiums.
 His pace was further underpinned by five pole positions and nine fastest race laps – the most out of all drivers in the series.